haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 ```
 You will receive your user id (something like **_user:1b83e1c4-a367-4a25-871c-946290689316_**), so save this value for later.

-Now you can login using the **POST /auth/login** endpoint using your id and password.
+Now you can login using the **POST /auth/login** endpoint using your **id and password**.

-After this process as a response you will get a JWT token.
+After this as a response you will get a JWT token like:

 ![image](https://github.com/haga2112/BallastLaneApplications.TechInterview.WoodCatalog/assets/6050706/d690773a-0100-42ca-b591-c92c15aabd1e)